gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

      - 'ecdh_key_type_capab', with the same encoding as defined in {{ecdh-info}}.
 The value is the same as in the Token Post response where the 'ecdh_parameters' value is non-null.

-   * The 'cs_key_params' parameter, if present, specifies the parameters for the key used with the ECDH algorithm.
+   * The 'ecdh_key_params' parameter, if present, specifies the parameters for the key used with the ECDH algorithm.
 It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
 This parameter is a CBOR array, with the same non-null encoding and value of 'ecdh_key_parameters' defined in {{ecdh-info}}.

 * The 'exp' parameter MUST be present.